 How we measure our impact for New Zealand learners.

 At Springboard Trust, we work with more than 300 volunteers and principals every single year.
-Each of these individuals has their own unique experience, bringing their own expertise and background to courses like High Performing Leaders and the Strategic Leadership for Principals Programme.
+Each of these individuals has their own unique experience, bringing their own expertise and background to courses like Springboard Coaching for Leadership and the Strategic Leadership for Principals Programme.

 Throughout their journey with Springboard, and for some time afterwards, we gather information on the impact that Springboard’s work has had through surveys, interviews and specially designed assessment rubrics.
 This gives us a significant breadth of qualitative and quantitative data about how our portfolio impacts principals, volunteers, organisations, schools, senior leaders and New Zealand students.

 Every year, we publish this data – along with substantial analysis of it - in our Impact Report.
 It includes our work on a new evaluation framework, reflexive thematic analysis, qualitative and quantitative findings that link the work we do with principals to positive outcomes for students.

 With the 2019 edition now available for you to read, it’s a good time to break down some of the ways we use this data to measure our impact.

 How we are measuring our impact: Reflexive thematic analysis